 Short-term Ways to Lower Blood Pressure

 The following are great ways to keep your blood pressure levels low in the long-term if you try them on a regular basis.
 However, if your physical is coming up in a few days, these tips should also help you lower your blood pressure quickly.

 Long-Term Ways to Lower Blood Pressure

 It’s tough to lead a healthy lifestyle while on the road.
-If diagnosed with high blood pressure, try the following methods to lower your blood pressure in the long haul:
+If diagnosed with high blood pressure, try the following methods to lower your blood pressure in the long haul.